jsign/kzg-ceremony-test-vectors/README.md

 ```

 ## Why only one test vector?
-For now, yes, with fixed secrets `[0x111100, 0x221100, 0x331100, 0x441100]`.
-If the output of your client matches the expected one, that's high signal that your implementation is correct since getting that by chance is impossible.
+Today running the program generates the output for the fixed secrets `[0x111100, 0x221100, 0x331100, 0x441100]` (one for each sub-ceremony).
+If the output of your client matches the expected output, that's high signal that your implementation is correct since getting that by chance is impossible.

-However, we could change the code in this repo to generate `(N * #sub-ceremonies`)` random test vectors and `N`` `updatedContribution.json` outputs.
+However, we could change the code in this repo to generate `(N * #sub-ceremonies`) random test vectors and `N` `updatedContribution.json` outputs.

 If you're interested in generating the output for specific secrets, you can easily change that in `main.rs`.